xorbitsai/inference/doc/source/getting_started/logging.rst

 through request state; the logging layer does not parse, buffer, or log stream chunks.
 Failure origins are ``model_generator``, ``upstream``, ``protocol``, ``client``, or ``server``.

+Correlation metadata is propagated independently across REST API, Supervisor, Worker, ModelActor, PD, cancellation, and progress actor calls.
+Actor log records can include ``correlation_id``, ``operation_request_id``, ``actor_call_id``, and ``parent_call_id``.
+The correlation ID is observability-only; the operation request ID retains its existing cancellation, progress, batching, and backend abort semantics.
+Xinference consumes the internal metadata envelope at actor boundaries and does not pass it to model implementations.